-Since the unit was located at a plant across the country, we agreed to troubleshoot the problem at our Clarksburg, NJ facility.
-The hoist was shipped to us, and a mechanical investigation yielded surprising results: A thrust bearing from the geared limit switch shaft dropped into the gear train and clogged the gears.
+A mechanical investigation yielded surprising results: A thrust bearing from the geared limit switch shaft dropped into the gear train and clogged the gears.
 Since this should never happen, it’s clear that someone removed the end cover and the geared limit switch.
 They likely pulled on the shaft (see #37 in the diagram below) causing the thrust washer (#23) and thrust bearing (#24) to drop into the gear train and create a jam.

 We inspected the mechanical load brake, the remainder of the gear train and the geared limit switch.
 Except for the thrust bearing, everything else appeared to be in good condition.
 The hoist’s gear train was saved by the slip clutch, which allowed the hoist motor to turn while the downward motion gears were locked.
 This standard feature of the American-made Coffing hoist prevented what would have been destruction on more cheaply made brands.
 To return the unit to working order, we reassembled it with new thrust bearings and washers, set the upper and lower limit switch, and ran a load test.